mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 ## 4.1 Joint ventures
 A joint venture is a business entity created by two or more parties, generally characterized by shared ownership, shared returns and risks, and shared governance.

-Steps
+Steps for hiding debt (don't do it!)
-1. The company creates a separate entity and provides financing not exceeding 50% of the total capital.
+1. The company creates a separate entity and provides financing _not exceeding 50%_ of the total capital.
    - The company does not consolidate the joint venture: it is treated as an investment.
 2. The separate entity borrows money from a bank and uses the money to purchase assets.
 3. The separate entity leases the assets to the company.
----
-Examples:
--  Avis Rent-A-Car.
--  Oil companies: joint ventures to building and operating pipelines.

 ---
 ## 4.2 Special purpose entities (SPEs)
 A special purpose entity (SPE) is a legal entity created to fulfill narrow, specific or temporary objectives.